Five Year Jail Term For Offensive Posts, Kerala Govt Makes Cyber Defamation Punishable

 Khan’s office on Saturday confirmed that he had signed the Kerala Police Act Amendment ordinance made by the Left Democratic Front (LDF) government under which, any individual who produces, publishes or disseminates content through any means of communication to insult or defame any person through social media, has to face repercussions, reported LiveLaw.

-In its official statement, the government stated the ordinance is to address the concerns of increasing incidents of crimes perpetrated through social media platforms.
+In its press release, the government stated the ordinance is to address the concerns of increasing incidents of crimes perpetrated through social media platforms.
 The development comes a month after the Kerala cabinet made the recommendation to the Governor. it further stated that the existing laws are insufficient to deal with such crimes, especially after the Supreme Court struck down Section 66A of the Information Technology Act and Section 118(d) of Kerala Police Act, it said.

 However, many people have raised concerns about the effects of this chilling law on free speech and freedom of the press, giving more power to the Police and other concerned authorities.